Our Vision For Unforgettable Experiences

 Pioneers in Sustainability and Regenerative Tourism

 For years, we have known that sustainability is not enough.
-Sustainability seeks to maintain the status quo – to do less harm.
-Regenerative tourism repairs the harm that has already been done.
+It seeks to be a proactive steward of the planet, or in other words, to do less harm.
+Regenerative practices repair and mitigate our negative impact on the environment and our communities, and to educate our staff and clients about our mission.
 At Finca Rosa Blanca, we embrace both.

-Before it was a buzzword, we committed ourselves fully to sustainability and environmentally-conscious decision-making.
-Since our days surrounded by motocross track and fledgling coffee fields, we focused on and promoted proactive, sustainable practices.
+Before it was a buzzword, we committed ourselves fully to sustainability and environmentally conscious decision-making.
+Since our days surrounded by abandoned, treeless coffee fields, we have focused on and promoted proactive, sustainable practices.

 Today, we work toward regeneration.
-We prioritize restoring the planet and replenishing the resources that have been lost.
-We build up and support our community and bolster the local economy.
-We help regenerate depleted, threatened, and extinct species and habitats, by planting native flora, protecting our lands, and partnering with responsible and regenerative local businesses.
+We prioritize restoring the planet and replenishing lost resources.
+We support our community and try to bolster the local economy.
+Likewise, we help regenerate depleted, threatened, and extinct species and habitats by planting native flora from our area, protecting our lands, and partnering with responsible and regenerative local businesses.

 The Finca Rosa Blanca Family

-This dream began in 1985, with Sylvia Jampol, her son Glenn, and his wife Teri.
-More than three decades later, Teri and Glenn live on the organic coffee farm next to the hotel.
+This dream began in 1985, with Sylvia Jampol, her son Glenn, and his wife, Teri.
+More than three decades later, Teri and Glenn live on their organic coffee farm next to the hotel.
 Their two daughters, Lily and Olivia, grew up on the grounds.
-And, we are all delighted to share our home and this experience with you, our guests.
+And, they are all delighted to share their beloved Finca Rosa Blanca and this experience with their guests.

-Today, our family extends to our 100% local staff, who have grown with us through the years.
-Our onsite naturalist and coffee guide, Ulises Zúñiga, began his work with us when he was just 20 years old and is a connoisseur and great lover of all things coffee.
+Today, our family includes our 100% local staff, who have grown with us over the years.
+Our on-site naturalist and coffee guide, Ulises, began his work with us when he was just 23 years old and is a connoisseur and great lover of all things coffee.
 Ulises spends his free time birdwatching all over the country.
-Also, pictured here is our amazing Reservations chief, Edgardo Quesada, who has dedicated his time and love of sustainability and his pride in our local community to his work with Finca Rosa Blanca over the last 15 years.
+Also pictured here is our amazing reservations chief, Edgardo Quesada, who has been working with us for more than 20 years and has dedicated his time, his love of sustainability, and his pride in our local community to his work with Finca Rosa Blanca over the last two decades.

 Art Abounds in Finca Rosa Blanca Coffee Farm And Inn